Max-infinitely divisible models and inference for spatial extremes: Max-infinitely divisible distributions

 \subsection{Max-stable distributions}

 Max-stable processes have been widely used for modeling spatial extremes \citep{Davison.etal.2012}.
-If a joint distribution $F$ is such that for some sequences of vectors $a_m>0$ and $b_m$,
+If a joint distribution $F$ is such that for some sequences of vectors $\bm a_m\in\mathbb R_+^D$ and $\bm b_m\in\mathbb R^D$,

 where the distribution $G$ has non-degenerate margins, then the limit $G$ is max-stable.
+Essentially, the max-stability property implies that for any $t>0$, $G^t$ is a valid distribution that is of the same type as $G$ itself (i.e., $G$ and $G^t$ only differ through marginal location and scale parameters); see \citet{Davison.etal.2012} for a more precise definition.
 Max-stable processes form a subclass within the class of max-id processes.
 Indeed, if we allow $F=F_m$ to depend on $m$ in the convergence \eqref{eq:convmax}, then the limit distribution $G$ is max-id but not necessarily max-stable \citep{Balkema.al.1993}.
-If $G$ is max-stable with unit Fr\'echet marginal distributions (i.e., $G$ is simple), then $E=[0,\infty]^D$, $\Lambda(\{z: z_{j}>z\})=1/z$, and $t\Lambda(tA)=\Lambda(A)$ for all $t>0$, such that the extremal coefficient $\theta_D(z)\equiv\theta_D$ defined in \eqref{eq:extrcoefmaxid} is constant with level $z>0$.
-Max-stable models can only capture asymptotic dependence or exact independence, but fail at representing weakening dependence; recall \eqref{chiz}.
+If $G$ is max-stable with unit Fr\'echet marginal distributions, i.e., $G_j(z)=\exp(-1/z)$, $z>0$ ($j=1,\ldots,D$), then we have $E=[0,\infty]^D$, $\Lambda_j([0,z]^{\rm c})=1/z$, and $t\Lambda(tA)=\Lambda(A)$ for all $t>0$ and Borel set $A$, such that the extremal coefficient $\theta_D(u)\equiv\theta_D$ defined in \eqref{eq:depcoef} is constant with level $u\in(0,1)$.
+Therefore, max-stable models can only capture asymptotic dependence or exact independence, but fail at representing weakening dependence; recall \eqref{chiz}.
 This is often too strong an assumption for environmental data (see Figure~\ref{fig:extcoefWinds}).
 The broader class of max-id models allows us to gain in flexibility by relaxing this stability requirement.